Important Notes

 Tool Board ID Reading and Viewing

-- USB ID Acquisition
+- USB ID Retrieval

-- CANBus UUID Acquisition
+- CANBus UUID Retrieval

 - Connect the Tool Board to the host computer via a USB data cable.

-Operation Steps
+Steps

 Search for USB Device ID

-- Execute the following command to list all USB serial device IDs:
+- Run the following command to list all USB serial device IDs:

 ls /dev/serial/by-id/*

-⚠️ Important Note: Unusable IDs
+⚠️ Important: Unusable IDs

-After executing the command, please identify and avoid using the following two types of IDs:
+After executing the command, please pay attention to identifying and avoid using the following two types of IDs:

-| ID Characteristics | Reason Explanation | Example |
+| ID Feature | Reason Explanation | Example |

 |---|---|---|